librenms/librenms/doc/Installation/Installation-(RHEL-CentOS).md

 ### Daily Updates ###

 LibreNMS performs daily updates by default.
 At 00:15 system time every day, a `git pull --no-edit --quiet` is performed.
-You can override this default by edit ing your `config.php` file.
+You can override this default by editing your `config.php` file.
 Remove the comment (the `#` mark) on the line:

     #$config['update'] = 0;